 Admission & Selection

-Application to the Sabiduría Latina/o Psychology Emphasis occurs during the regular School of Professional Psychology admissions process.
+Application to the Sabiduría Latina/o Psychology Emphasis occurs during the regular School of Graduate Psychology admissions process.
 Students are identified on the basis of academic strength and fit with the emphasis based on the admission selection process.
-If space is open, a second wave of admissions and selection for students who are already part of the School of Professional Psychology will occur at the end of each fall semester.
+If space is open, a second wave of admissions and selection for students who are already part of the School of Graduate Psychology will occur at the end of each fall semester.

 Students interested in the emphasis must include a letter of interest with their program application package.
 The letter must address the following questions in no more than one (double-spaced) page: